Matt Hunter begins his sixth year at the helm of the York College men’s basketball program with the 2017-18 year.

 “I want our teams to be recognized as ones that work hard, play together and play the game the right way.
 We will respect the game, the opponent and the process of improving as individuals and as a team.
 I believe that the saying ‘Character is who you are when nobody is watching’ will be very true of both our basketball players and our golfers.”

-Hunter resides in York with his wife Annie and their daughters Kelsey and Emma.
+Hunter resides in York with his wife Annie and their children Kelsey, Emma, and Tommy.

-Jon Showers begins his first year on Matt Hunter’s men’s basketball coaching staff in 2015-16.
+Jon Showers begins his second year on Matt Hunter’s men’s basketball coaching staff in 2016-17.
 Showers comes to the Spartan program after serving as an assistant coach at Marywood University.
 He will be responsible in assisting Hunter in all aspects of the Spartan men’s basketball program.

 Showers is a familiar name in York County basketball circles.
 He played at York Catholic and won a District 3 championship and played in the Pennsylvania State Championship game in 2005.
 Showers led the Irish to four consecutive eastern state tournament semifinal berths.
 He started 120 games for the Irish as York Catholic went a stellar 99-31 during his high school career.
 Showers finished his Irish career with 1,290 points.